-Young Evening Primrose roots have a sweet flavor similar to parsnips while older roots are hot like radish.
+Young Evening Primrose roots have a sweet flavour similar to parsnips while older roots are hot like radish.
 Roots can be scraped, sliced finely for salads or eaten boiled, fried or added to soups and stews.

 Evening Primrose is best propagated by seed and can be planted all year round in warm to hot climates.
 The plant is not fussy about soil type, growing and flowering with little or no attention.

 The American Indians gathered the herb to assist with wound healing and to use as a sedative painkiller, diuretic, cough remedy, for muscle spasm and for weight loss.
-It was popularized in the 17th century with many European gardeners growing it for both its attractive appearance and its medicinal qualities (this is why it is sometimes known as ‘king’s cure’).
+It was popularised in the 17th century with many European gardeners growing it for both its attractive appearance and its medicinal qualities (this is why it is sometimes known as ‘king’s cure’).